PhuHoang1234/snake_pygame/README.md

+PYTHON

-Basic Snake game made with Python.
-Witdh each apples eat, the snake grows longer in sizes
+Basic snake game made with Python.
+The more apples the snake eats, the more it grows.
+Something like that, I dont know